ksakmann/CarND-Vehicle-Detection/README.md

 ## Training a linear SVM on the final choice of features

 I trained a linear SVM using all channels of images converted to HLS space.
 I included spatial features color features as well as all three HLS channels, because using less than all three channels reduced the accuracy considerably.
-The final feature vector has a length of 1836, most of which are HOG features.
+The final feature vector has a length of 6156 elements, most of which are HOG features.
 For color binning patches of `spatial_size=(16,16)` were generated and color histograms were implemented using `hist_bins=32` used.
 After  training on the training set this resulted in a validation and test accuracy of 98%.
 The average time for a prediction (average over a hundred predictions) turned out to be about 3.3ms on an i7 processor, thus allowing a theoretical bandwidth of  300Hz.
 A realtime application would therfore only feasible if several parts of the image are examined in parallel in a similar time.
 The sliding window search  described below is an embarrassingly parallel task and corresponding speedups can be expected, but implementing it is beyond the scope of this project.
 Using just the L channel reduced the feature vector to about a third, while  test and validation accuracy dropped to about 94.5% each.
 Unfortunately, the average time for a prediction remained about the same as before.
 The classifier used was `LinearSVC` taken from the `scikit-learn` package.